Spctre23/TrollariaWorldReset/README.md

   - Useful if the server is frozen / unresponsive

 Chat commands
-  - .worldreset
+  - /worldreset
-  - .backup
+  - /backup
-  - .forcestop
+  - /forcestop